elmahio/documentation/docs/javascript-troubleshooting.md

 });
 ```

-- If your webserver include the `Content-Security-Policy` header make sure to include `api.elmah.io` as an allowed domain.
+- If your webserver includes the `Content-Security-Policy` header make sure to include `api.elmah.io` as an allowed domain.

 ## Missing information on log messages